 - Research and development into high efficiency technologies for shipping, vehicles, and air travel.

-- Watch oil (red line) bend down in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
-Less oil is burned, so emissions are lower and temperature is lower.
-Coal and gas fall as well, as electrified transport becomes more efficient.
+- Watch Oil (red line) bend down in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
+Less oil is burned, and coal and gas fall as well as electrified transport becomes more efficient.

-- View also the “Final Energy Consumption” graph to see less energy demand.
+- View the “Final Energy Consumption” graph to see the fall in energy demand.

 - To see another benefit, look at the “Cost of Energy” graph.
 Less demand for energy means prices are lower.

 - Improved air quality as a result of less burning of fossil fuels increases healthcare savings and worker productivity.